 But a recent study on dogs in the workplace, published in the International Journal of Workplace Health Management, found that four-legged companions helped reduce stress.
 Researchers evaluated employees at a North Carolina manufacturing company that allows up to 30 dogs in the workplace each day.
 The study noted a significant difference in stress patterns based on whether an employee’s dog visited that day.
 On dog-absent days, owners' stress increased throughout the day, mirroring the pattern of the no-dog group, according to the study.

 Perhaps easy access to cuddle time is all some people need to lower stress and improve performance.
 Creating a pet-friendly environment, even for one day, requires teamwork and a good action plan.
-Pet Sitters International (PSI) offers tools to help companies celebrate Take Your Dog to Work Day on June 22.
+Pet Sitters International (PSI) offers tools to help companies celebrate Take Your Dog to Work Day, which usually falls on the Friday after Father's Day.
 Tips include making sure no one has pet allergies.
 Also, take time to remove potential hazards such as toxic plants, schedule a bath before the office debut, then load that doggie bag with fun toys, treats and poop bags.

 “I could be having the world’s worst day and rather be eating the phone than talking on it, and the dog soothes me,” says American Pet Products Association President Robert Vetere, who introduced the pet-friendly culture to his office about 10 years ago.
 “It’s just a nice influence in the workplace.”